ejp-rd-vp/vp-dp-frontend/assets/md/about.md

 ### How can I find out which data resources are part of the VP Network?

-You can see which resources and data sources are already part of the VP network by opening the VP Network resources menu (https://vp.ejprarediseases.org/discovery/sources).
+You can see which resources and data sources are already part of the VP network by opening the [VP Network resources menu](https://vp.ejprarediseases.org/discovery/sources).
 A short description and a link to the resources are provided.
 A picto indicates the type of resource (catalogue, registry or knowledge base) and whether you can query its content in depth.

 ### Which search functionalities are provided?